gavr123456789/niva-site/Writerside/topics/reference.md

 Niva is strongly inspired by the forgotten [Smalltalk](https://www.codeproject.com/Articles/1241904/Introduction-to-the-Smalltalk-Programming-Language) language.
 [How learning Smalltalk can improve your skills as a programmer](https://medium.com/smalltalk-talk/how-learning-smalltalk-can-improve-your-skills-as-a-programmer-fc5b2f56685)

-Smalltalk tried to minimize the number of parentheses in it's syntax while remaining very similar to Lisp.
+Smalltalk tried to minimize the number of parentheses in it's syntax while remaining very similar to Lisp in its nature.
 Instead of everything being a S-expression, everything is a message send.
-So we can say that niva is a typed Lisp with much less parentheses, but with methods and tagged unions.
+So we can say that niva is a typed Lisp with much less parentheses, + methods and tagged unions.

 On an imaginary graph of complexity, I would put it here:
 Go < Niva < Java < Kotlin < Scala